optbot/daemon-setup/README.md

         python
         /var/local/.virtualenvs/myservice/bin/python

--   `noupstart`: If set to `true`, no upstart file will be written.
+-   `upstart`: If set to `false`, no upstart file will be written.
     This option is mainly provided for use during development.
 Once a dependent service is working, it should normally start if the server is restarted.
 But you may not want this behavior while the service is being developed.
+Defaults to `true`.

 Testing
 ---